Extrahepatic Bile Duct Cancer Treatment (PDQ®)

 - Surgery, with or without external-beam radiation therapy.

 Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with localized extrahepatic bile duct cancer.
 For more specific results, refine the search by using other search features, such as the location of the trial, the type of treatment, or the name of the drug.
+Talk with your doctor about clinical trials that may be right for you.
 General information about clinical trials is available from the NCI Web site.

 - Stent placement or biliary bypass with or without internal or external radiation therapy, as palliative treatment to relieve symptoms and improve the quality of life.

-- A clinical trial of hyperthermia therapy, radiosensitizers, chemotherapy, or biologic therapy.
+- A clinical trial of new ways to give palliative radiation therapy, such as combining it with hyperthermia therapy, radiosensitizers, or chemotherapy.

 To Learn More About Extrahepatic Bile Duct Cancer